 The Maryknoll Office for Global Concerns issued the following press statement on September 5, 2017.

-On September 5, we stood outside of the White House with some of the young people who refer to themselves as ‘Dreamers’ as they cried when the news broke that President Donald Trump is repealing the Deferred Action for Childhood Arrivals (DACA) program.
-Then we marched with them to the Department of Justice, chanting "Undocumented, unafraid!"
+On September 5, we stood outside of the White House with some of the young people who refer to themselves as ‘Dreamers’ as they cried when the news broke that President Donald Trump will repeal the Deferred Action for Childhood Arrivals (DACA) program.
+Immediately after, we marched with them to the Department of Justice, chanting "Undocumented, unafraid!"